WA105/Analysis/Event-track-selection/HighwayAlgorithm/README.md

 The script expects an input file name in the format: run-subrun-RecoFull-Parser.root.
 For the moment the only reconstruction version supported is '2018_June_24'

 ### Run the algorithm as batch job ###
 In the folder gridSub are available two scripts to run "swiss_highway.py" as batch job on the NP02 computing grid.
-The scripts are intended as examples, every uses must adapt them following the comments withing the scripts themselves.
+The scripts are intended as examples, every user must adapt them following the commented lines.
 * **makefile.sh** will create a text file with the list of argument required by "swiss_highway.py".
 Each line of this file corresponds to a different jobs.
 * **submit.sub** is the submission file for the batch service.
 In order to submit your jobs do: